Event

 Offline Buffering

-When the device is disconnected, send() buffers the event in memory and returns false.
+When the device is disconnected, events are buffered in memory.
 Once the connection is restored, all buffered events are flushed in order.

 - JavaScript